 Storytelling is a skill in itself.
-But to have someone hooked on every word of your sales pitch is a form of witchcraft.
-When you’re audience is that engaged, they are absorbing everything you say.
-Your sales pitch needs to tell a story… don’t worry, it’s easier than it sounds.
+But to have someone hooked on every word of your sales pitch is what makes it perfect.
+When your audience is that engaged, they are absorbing everything you say.
+Your perfect sales pitch needs to tell a story… don’t worry, it’s easier than it sounds.

 Make it light, easy to follow and engaging.
-A bit of humour never killed anyone.
+A bit of humour will work wonders.

 You could be selling the greatest product in the world.
 If you don’t offer your prospect evidence of that then you’re just another sales representative trying to make someone buy something.

 Don’t just tell your buyer why they need your product.
 Show them.
 Use facts and statistics to back up every point that you make.
 Doing so will establish trust and give your prospect even more reasons to choose you.